walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 * DH Course ideas - iterative approach to titles as a way to develop course ideas. maybe also share the things you've been working on for alison

 **Sound studies**
-* How we do multitrack recording in the Hard Modes
 * How to work with sound fonts

 **Meta**